-The Roaches where Buzzards fly and Wallabies still roam.
+The Roaches where Buzzards fly and Wallabies may still roam.
 The Roaches (or Roches) is a wind-carved outcrop of gritstone rocks straddling the parishes of Leekfrith and Heathylee in the Peak District National Park about 4 miles north of Leek, Staffordshire and 8 miles south of Buxton, Derbyshire.
-See Google Earth image
+See Google Earth image and Find us

 The name Roaches has evolved recently from 'Roches' as the area used to be known only 100 years (or less) ago.
 'Roches' is the french word for rocks.

-The Roaches website has received an email from Dr Derek Yalden who has been studying the wallabies on the Roaches for 40 years.
+The Roaches website has received an email from Dr Derek Yalden who had been studying the wallabies on the Roaches for 40 years.

-To see his potted history of the wallabies click here.
+To see his potted history of the wallabies go to the Wallaby memories page.
 This is well worth reading.

 Dr Derek Yalden, an emminent zoologist, died on Feb 5th 2013.
 RIP Dr Yalden

-The last photo confirmed sighting of a Wallaby was by David Hobson of Buxton at Hanging Stone on August 2nd 2009 and Kate Cooper and family saw another at Wetton mill See photo and short videos on Wallabies page
+The last photo confirmed sighting of a Wallaby was by David Hobson of Buxton at Hanging Stone on August 2nd 2009.
+See photo and short videos on Wallabies page.